 ~ M O R T G A G E ~

-The government has advised they will do all they can to help everyone, but they know they won’t be able to save every business or every job.
+Last year the government has advised they will do all they can to help everyone, but couldn't save every business or every job.

-Currently all of the banks along with the Reserve Bank and the Finance Minister are combining to provide relief for mortgage holders, these will include solutions to assist with you during this lockdown and the potential reduction or loss of income during this period.
+Last Year all of the banks along with the Reserve Bank and the Finance Minister were combining to provide relief for mortgage holders, these will include solutions to assist with you during lockdown and the potential reduction or loss of income during this period.

-At this stage the Government has advised that mortgage holders will be able to apply for a 6 month Mortgage Holiday through their bank and now banks have put their systems in place to enable this to happen.
-One thing is for certain and that will be the unprecedented strain that all banks will be under for the foreseeable future as they pool their resources to help everyone as fast as they can.
-But given the amount of work they will have there will be delays and this cannot be avoided.
+Last year the Government has advised that mortgage holders will be able to apply for a 6 month Mortgage Holiday through their bank and now banks have put their systems in place to enable this to happen.
+This created a lot of strain on the banks and it resulted in applications taking time to process.